Barbara Moriarty

-Barbara Ierne Moriarty (13 April 1902 – 11 January 1979) was an Australian Red Cross worker who worked to ease the lives of World War II prisoners of war on their release.
-Also known as Biddy Moriarty, she was awarded the Florence Nightingale Medal in 1947.
+Barbara Ierne Moriarty (13 April 1902 – 11 January 1979), also known as Biddy Moriarty, was an Australian Red Cross administrator and nurse who worked to ease the lives of World War II prisoners of war on their release from captivity.
+Her work also required her to be a member of the Red Cross contingent in Singapore to assist the 2nd Prisoner of War Reception Group.
+She was awarded the Florence Nightingale Medal in 1947 "for her distinguished work with the Red Cross."